Phinx is run using a number of commands.

 The Seed Create Command¶

 The Seed Create command can be used to create new database seed classes.
-It requires one argument and that is the name of the class.
+It requires one argument, the name of the class.
 The class name should be specified in CamelCase format.

 $ phinx seed:create MyNewSeeder